5-HTP (5-hydroxy-L-tryptophan) is the substance that the brain uses to make serotonin — a neurotransmitter that regulates

-Accordingly, we will limit our discussion of 5-HTP to a brief summary of recent 5-hydroxytryptophan research, and let you
+Accordingly, we will limit our discussion of 5-HTP to a brief summary of relevant research,

 A good, brief summary of 5-HTP as a treatment for various conditions is the one by Birdsall in the abstract to his 1998 review.
 A more detailed summary is the one provided by Thorne Research, Inc.

 Most, if not all, studies of 5-HTP as medical treatments are based on the concept that the underlying medical conditions involve

 serotonin.
 The treatments depend on the fact that 5-HTP crosses the blood-brain barrier and is then converted into serotonin.

 Although many physicians believe that 5-HTP supplementation will not raise serotonin levels unless combined with a drug like

 carbidopa — to prevent 5-HTP from being metabolized before it reaches the nervous system — this notion has been refuted by experiments

 with oral 5-HTP in both rats and humans.
 When used orally, without the aid of other drugs, 5-HTP does significantly raise serotonin levels in the brain.

 On the other hand, it has been suggested that the metabolism of 5-HTP outside the brain may be accelerated if 5-HTP is used